halfflat/arblang-draft/outline/arblang-proposal.md

 The association of an identifier with its referent is called a _binding_, and that binding is valid only within a _scope_.
 With one exception for regime names, an identifier's scope does not precede the point where that identifier is introduced by some declaration or binding.

 **Global scope.**
 A module definition introduces the module name into the following global scope.
-The environment may also introduce module names defined in other arblang sources.
+The environment may also introduce module names defined in other Arblang sources.

 **Module scope.**
 Within a module or interface definition, top-level parameter, constant, type alias, and function definitions have module scope, as do module imports and external bindings.
 The scope extends from after the definition or import, until the end of the enclosing module or interface.
 Identifiers bound in module scope can be made visible in other modules as a _qualified-identifier_ after a module import.